 Many lenders like Peerform only perform soft credit checks during the pre-approval process, so there’s no impact on your credit score.
 Just check to make sure that’s the case before you apply for several different pre-approvals.

-If you already have bad credit, having your score take a dip of 10 to 20 points can be a big deal.
+If you already have bad credit, having your credit scores take a dip of 10 to 20 points can be a big deal.
 This is especially true when dealing with a lender like Peerform because your overall financial grade falls into set categories with corresponding interest rates.

 Save yourself time and money by completing those pre-approvals in a strategic manner that minimally affects your credit score.